KNEV: History

 KNEV is the longest continuously operating FM station in the state of Nevada, having signed on Christmas Day 1953.
 Since its original air date in 1953, KNEV has maintained its original call sign and frequency.
 KNEV was originally an easy listening station during the daytime and classical after 6 p.m. and all day on Sundays and remained that way for many years.
-In 1980, Everett Cobb sold the station to McClatchy Newspapers.
+In January 1978, Everett Cobb sold the station to McClatchy Newspapers, which also owns KOH.
+The station was later sold to Sierra Pacific Broadcasting Co., in 1982.
 In 1992, the station was relaunched as "Magic 95", with a soft adult contemporary format, and would compete with crosstown station KRNO (Sunny 106.9).

 In 1995, the station shifted towards a hot AC format, while retaining the "Magic" branding.
 The 1970s songs were dropped from the playlist as the station focused on hits from the 1980s and 1990s.
 In 2001, KNEV rebranded as "Mix 95.5" and became an adult top 40 station.

 In November 2004, the station flipped to an all-Christmas format and brought back the "Magic" branding.
 On December 26, the station adopted a mainstream adult contemporary format.

 On October 7, 2015, at 5 p.m., KNEV flipped to classic hip hop as "95.5 The Vibe".
 The change came after a brief 15 minute stunt of Christmas music after "Magic" signed off with "Celebration" by Kool and the Gang.